mootutu/mootutu.github.io/learning/minimind/part2.md

 \text{freqs}_i = \frac{1}{\text{rope_base}^{\frac{2i}{\text{dim}}}}
 $$

 From this formula, it can be seen that as the dimension index $i$ increases, the rotation frequency gradually decreases: low-dimensional parts correspond to higher rotation frequencies, and high-dimensional parts correspond to lower rotation frequencies.
+It is important to note here that the "dimensions" in RoPE are not arbitrary indices, but correspond to a set of multi-scale rotation bases ranging from high to low frequencies, used to simultaneously encode both short-range and long-range relative positional information.

 When the sequence length is not too long (e.g., 4096), such a frequency distribution is usually fine.
 But when we stretch the context length very long (e.g., exceeding the maximum length seen during model training, such as 5000), problems arise.